The Student Facility Fee has been the source of funding for many projects at Penn State Behrend since its inception in 2008.

 The Student Facility Fee began as a University Park initiative to address growing needs at that location.
 Soon after, other Penn State campuses, including Penn State Behrend, said, in essence, "We want in!"
 The Penn State Behrend Student Government Association then sought input from across campus to gauge student interest in this fee and what it could potentially fund, in terms of projects and desired amenities.

 The Student Facility Fee Committee is co-chaired by the Student Government Association President and the Director of Student Affairs.
 There are four additional student voting members on the committee.
-Others on the SFF Committee include the Director of Campus Operations; Director of Student Activities; and the Athletic Director.
+Others on the SFF Committee include the Director of Campus Operations; Director of Student Leadership and Involvement; and the Athletic Director.
 Ex-officio (non-voting) members include representatives from the Faculty Council; Student Life Committee; Finance Officer; Director of Housing and Food Services; Office of Physical Plant; and Development and Alumni Relations.